1987 · Arcade (M72) · Irem Corporation

 The Force is completely indestructible - it cannot be destroyed by enemy fire, making it a deployable shield in a game where everything else will kill you.
 The main weapon - the Wave Cannon - charges by holding the fire button, releasing a powerful beam proportional to charge time.
 The Force's position determines what the Wave Cannon does: docked front gives a forward beam; docked rear gives rear coverage.
 Detached, the Force absorbs shots aimed at the ship while the player repositions it with precise forward and backward inputs.

 The Force introduces a strategic layer that no horizontal shooter before it had: the player must constantly decide where to position the Force relative to incoming threats, what weapon mode is active, when to detach for defense, and when to reattach for offensive power.
 Losing the Force changes the game substantially - the ship is weaker, slower, and exposed.
+Advanced players develop precise routines for Force management across each stage's specific enemy placement, treating it not as a bonus item but as a core tool requiring as much attention as the ship itself.

 R-Type II arcade flyer - R-9C spacecraft